-Ghana stopped mass drug administration (MDA) for lymphatic filariasis in 92% of endemic health districts (HDs); 106 out of 114 HDs as of FY22 (October 2021 – September 2022).
+Ghana stopped mass drug administration (MDA) for lymphatic filariasis in 94% of endemic health districts in the country following the likely interruption of transmission of in 106 out of 116 districts as of FY23 (October 2022 – September 2023).

 Ghana was validated by the World Health Organization as having eliminated trachoma as a public health problem in 2018—the first nation in sub-Saharan Africa to achieve this.